Vinay Pai

 .

-I have absolutely no idea why I chose to assign the array that way.
-Pressing “Search” triggered a function that searched the index for mathcing words and used document.write to spit out the results.
+In any case, pressing “Search” triggered a function that searched the index for matching words and used document.write to spit out the results.

 function PrintURLs ()